LauritzR/characteristic-feature-extraction/README.md

 To preprocess single cell data, see the following git repository:

-In the Test_files.zip, there are files with which the pipeline below can be run.
+In the Test_files.zip in the scr folder, there are files with which the pipeline below can be run.

 # Example Usage:
 ```Python